Genetic analysis

 Genetic analysis is the overall process of studying and researching in fields of science that involve genetics and molecular biology.
 There are a number of applications that are developed from this research, and these are also considered parts of the process.
 The base system of analysis revolves around general genetics.
 Basic studies include identification of genes and inherited disorders.
 This research has been conducted for centuries on both a large-scale physical observation basis and on a more microscopic scale.

 Genetic analysis can be used generally to describe methods both used in and resulting from the sciences of genetics and molecular biology, or to applications resulting from this research.

 Genetic analysis may be done to identify genetic/inherited disorders and also to make a differential diagnosis in certain somatic diseases such as cancer.
 Genetic analyses of cancer include detection of mutations, fusion genes, and DNA copy number changes.

-History of genetic analysis
+History

 Much of the research that set the foundation of genetic analysis began in prehistoric times.
 Early humans found that they could practice selective breeding to improve crops and animals.
 They also identified inherited traits in humans that were eliminated over the years.
 The many genetic analyses gradually evolved over time.